 Overdraft is a credit extension from a bank to its checking account holders.
 The credit is extended in case the checking account balance becomes zero.
-The credit is extended up to a certain limit, this limit is known as overdraft limit or overdraft protection.
+The credit is extended up to a certain limit; this limit is known as the overdraft limit or overdraft protection.

 Overdraft Limit Decision Process

-Companies usually avail overdraft protection to fund their operating cycles.
-Operating cycle is described as a time gap between investment and realization of funds used in a company’s regular operations.
+Companies usually avail of overdraft protection to fund their operating cycles.
+The operating cycle is described as a time gap between investment and realization of funds used in a company’s regular operations.
 The overdraft limit decision process is a two-step process as follows: